 Chris is a professor in Data Science and Analytics; his doctorate involved Artificial Intelligence and Complex Adaptive Systems.

-At the Telekom Data Intelligence Hub he is a development executive responsible for partner on-boarding, data innovation, and mobility & automotive.
+At the Telekom Data Intelligence Hub he is a development executive responsible for mobility, data spaces and analytics.

 Prior to joining Deutsche Telekom, he founded a business analytics startup, co-founded the Peter Drucker Customer Lab at Claremont Graduate University, and the Special Interest Group on Agent-based Systems of the Association for Information Systems (AIS) / “Wirtschaftsinformatik.”
 He began his career as a consultant with Accenture and later joined the faculty of the University of Southern California (USC) in Los Angeles.
 His research has been funded by Microsoft and Intel, among others; results have been published in leading publications, such as in journals of the Institute of Electrical and Electronics Engineers (IEEE), Information Systems Research and Communications of the ACM.
 Over the last two decades, Chris has become known for his success with data science and analytics for Fortune Global 100 clients in the US, Europe and China.